sciguy/cgview-parse/README.md

 ## Installation

-CGParse has no dependencies.
+CGParse.js has no dependencies.
 Install it from npm or load it directly via jsDelivr.

 ### Installing from npm
 ```bash